ragavvenkatesan/yann/docs/source/pantry/tutorials/mlp.rst

                     origin = "softmax",
                     )

+Again notice that we have supplied a lot more arguments than before.
+Refer the API for more details.
 Let us create our own optimizer module this time instead of using the yann default.
 For any ``module`` in yann, the initialization can be done using the ``add_module`` method.
 The ``add_module`` method typically takes input ``type`` which in this case is ``optimizer`` and a set